stryberventures/stryber-react-native-ui-components-v2/README.md

-# Stryber React Native UI Components v2
+# GAIA React Native Components

+## Description

+The components library based on React Native and Typescript, represented with Storybook(web and native) and tested with React Testing Library

+Explore [GAIA components](https://stryberventures.github.io/stryber-react-native-ui-components-v2/) for React Native

 ## Docs